 Prof. Arnold received his Ph.D. degree in Mathematics from the University of Chicago in 1979.
 From 1979 through 1989 he was on the faculty of the University of Maryland.
 In 1989 he moved to Penn State University where he was appointed Distinguished Professor Mathematics, and where he remained until moving to University of Minnesota and assuming the position of Director at the Institute for Mathematics and its Applications in August 2001.

-Arnold has written about 100 papers, serves on the editorial boards of numerous journals, and has been designated as a Highly Cited Author by Thomson ISI.
+Arnold has written about 100 papers and serves as Editor-in-Chief or on the editorial boards of numerous journals.
+Several of his journal articles are among the most cited in mathematics according to MathSciNet and he was designated a highly cited research by Thomson Reuters both times they released such a list, in 2001 and 2014.
+(Nonetheless, Arnold is highly critical of such shallow bibliometrics, and cautions against their misuse.)
 In 1991 he was awarded the first International Giovanni Sacchi Landriani Prize by the Lombardy Institute Academy of Arts and Letters in 1991 for "outstanding contributions to the field of numerical methods for partial differential equations."
 He is highly sought after as a speaker and has delivered plenary lectures at the International Congress of Mathematicians in 2002 and the Joint Mathematics Meetings in 2009, as well as an NSF-CBMS Lecture Series in 2012.
 In 2008 he was awarded a Guggenheim Fellowship, and, in 2009, was elected a foreign member of the Norwegian Academy of Science and Letters.
 In the same year he was appointed a SIAM Fellow for his "contributions to finite elements and the numerical analysis of partial differential equations."
 In 2011 he was elected a Fellow of the American Association for the Advancement of Science (AAAS), and in 2012 he was appointed a Fellow of the American Mathematical Society (AMS).
 In 2013 he was the recipient of the SIAM Prize for Distinguished Service to the Profession.

 Arnold serves or has served on a variety of advisory and scientific boards, including the Board of Mathematical Sciences and Applications of the National Research Council, the U.S. National Committee for Mathematics, the Mathematical and Physical Sciences Advisory Committee of the National Science Foundation, the Program Committees for both the International Congress of Mathematicians and the International Congress of Industrial and Applied Mathematics, and the scientific boards of research institutes around the world, including DIMACS, the Centre of Mathematics for Applications in Oslo, the Maxwell Institute for Mathematical Sciences in Edinburgh, and the Institute for Mathematical Sciences in Singapore.
 At Penn State he was awarded the George W. Atherton Award for Excellence in Teaching by the University in 1996, the Teresa Cohen Service Award by the Mathematics Department in 1998, and the Distinguished Service Award by the Eberly College of Science in 2000.